DavidGitHub2474/HackBI3_MS-HTMLAndCSSWorkshop/README.md

 This workshop's goal is to leave students with enough knowledge to create their own web sites using CSS and HTML.
 ## Further Learning
 https://www.codecademy.com/learn/learn-html 	Use to practice exercises using HTML
+- I have created a packet with some extra html information that may not have been discussed in the workshop.
+Please ask me if and I will give you the packet.

 # Presentation  Links